-Montréal’s sixth annual OSM Classical Spree Festival celebrates classical music in a festive and laid-back four-day marathon of more than thirty 45-minute concerts featuring great artists from Canada and around the world.
-The festival is great way to discover classical music and new talent at free and ticketed concerts from August 10 to 13.
+Montréal’s seventh annual OSM Classical Spree celebrates classical music in a festive and laid-back five-day marathon of more than 30 affordable concerts lasting from 45 to 60 minutes, featuring 500 artists from 10 different nations around the world.
+The festival is a great way to discover classical music and new talent at free and ticketed concerts from August 29 to September 2, 2018.

 The OSM’s famed Grammy-winning artistic director, Maestro Kent Nagano, takes great pride in the big free outdoor concert that launches the OSM Classical Spree Festival (better known by locals by its French name, La Virée Classique).

 This year’s August 29 opener on the Esplanade Financière Sun Life outside Olympic Stadium features Nagano conducting the OSM performing Rimski-Korsakov’s 1888 symphonic suite Scheherazade, which is based on One Thousand and One Nights, also known as The Arabian Nights.
 The OSM will be joined by Cirque Éloize to interpret this journey to the heart of Middle-Eastern legends.

 Tens of thousands of classical music lovers as well as those learning to appreciate the genre attend the opener each year, many bringing their lawn chairs to see a concert that truly reflects the festival’s spirit of democratization of classical music.

 The OSM Classical Spree Festival is a great way for parents to introduce children to classical music and the concert hall experience.